Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

      id="textSize-Description"
      role="tabpanel">

-Since iOS7, it is possible to make the text size dynamic according to the phone settings.
+Since iOS7, it is possible to make the text size dynamic according to the device settings.
 </div>
 <div class="tab-pane" id="textSize-Details" role="tabpanel">